PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
 - Shows arrival date with each notification
 - On mouse hover of any Notification, shows hover effect and shows an icon to mark that particular Notification as read.
-- On click of task notification, opens task view dialog.
+- On click of task notification, opens the Details tab of the view dialog of that task.
 - Doesn't show hover effect for the deleted task.
 Show normal cursor for that.
 - At top of the Notification dialog, shows `MARK ALL AS READ` button.
 On its click, all notification will be marked as read.
 - Notification dialog can be closed using X button and outside click